 Often those who have achieved outward success continue to feel empty inside (and not the good kind).
 That emptiness is the neglected inner or spiritual life.

 For radical transformation, one must attend fully, not only to the practical but the spiritual realm too.
-My intention is to share what works in my life (after years of floundering) and may work for you too.
+My intention is to share what has and continues to work in my life (after years of floundering) and may work for you too.

 Maybe you shouldn’t.
 I have n qualifications - no diplomas from a prestigious university, no plaques on my wall.
 Nothing I can point to really that designates me as someone you should listen to.

-However, understanding life's mysteries and what it means to be human, in all its forms, has been my life's inspiration.
+However, understanding life's mysteries and what it means to be human, in all its forms, has been my life's inspiration and passion.

 You will find nothing new here.
 In fact, everything I write about you already know.
 If that sounds strange, ask yourself this: how would anything make intuitive sense if you didn't already know it?

 My task is to remind you of what you have forgotten.
-Take what works in your life and leave what does not.
+Take what works in your life and forget what doesn't.
 And don’t let people waste your time, including me.
 If an article is junk, stop reading.

 The single most important takeaway from this blog is learning to see clearly for yourself.
 Then you will no longer need this or any other blogs, books, or self-help garbage.